$M^3-Verse$: A "Spot the Difference" Challenge for Large Multimodal Models: Diagnostic Analysis: Isolating the Bottleneck

-\textbf{LMM vs. LLM for Textual Reasoning.} We also explore a hybrid approach using text-only LLMs~\cite{qwen3} to summarize clip captions and answer the question.
-As shown in~\ref{fig:baseline_LLM}, our findings reveal a clear trend: when using an LLM of a comparable size to the LMM's language backbone, this hybrid approach outperforms the original end-to-end basemodel results but falls short of the full LMM pipeline.
-Notably, however, as we employ progressively larger and more powerful LLMs for the reasoning component, the performance of the hybrid system steadily increases, eventually exceeding that of the integrated LMM pipeline.
-This outcome yields two critical insights: \begin{enumerate} \item The integrated visual grounding within the full LMM pipeline offers a tangible advantage, likely by preserving a richer, more contextually-aware representation through the intermediate stages.
-This is evidenced by its superior performance over the hybrid model when the language components are of comparable size.
+\paragraph{\textbf{Further Probe: LMM vs. Pure LLM for Textual Reasoning}} To push our diagnosis further, we explored replacing the reasoning component of the Text-Oracle with external, text-only LLMs~\cite{qwen3}.
+As shown in Fig.~\ref{fig:baseline LLM}, our findings reveal a clear scaling trend: when using an external LLM of a comparable size to the LMM's language backbone, the decoupled system falls short of the integrated LMM operating in Text-Oracle mode.
+However, as we substitute progressively larger and more powerful text-only LLMs (e.g., 32B), the performance of the decoupled system steadily increases, eventually exceeding the limits of the integrated LMM.
+This diagnostic outcome yields two critical insights: \begin{enumerate} \item \textbf{The value of integrated training:} The integrated LMM (when given text-oracle context) still outperforms a blindly decoupled LLM of similar size.
+This indicates that joint multimodal training preserves a richer, more contextually-aware representation even when reasoning is forced through text intermediate stages.

-\item The ultimate performance is heavily contingent on the power of the reasoning module.
-The fact that a superior reasoning-focused LLM can compensate for and ultimately surpass the architecturally integrated LMM pipeline underscores that advanced reasoning capability is a paramount, and potentially overriding, factor for success in complex multimodal tasks. \end{enumerate}
+\item \textbf{Reasoning ceiling dictates the upper bound:} The ultimate performance on this comparative task is heavily contingent on pure logical capacity.
+The fact that a massively scaled reasoning-focused LLM can compensate for and ultimately surpass the native LMM pipeline underscores that while visual alignment is the current primary bottleneck, advancing pure logical reasoning capability remains a paramount prerequisite for success in complex spatial-temporal tasks.

+\item \textbf{The Necessity of Cohesive Summarization:} To further validate our design, we bypassed the intermediate summarization step, feeding raw clip captions directly to the QA module.
+This resulted in a consistent performance decline, suggesting that summarization is critical for distilling scattered visual cues from redundant local descriptions into a coherent global narrative for effective state tracking.
+Detailed results are in the Appendix. \end{enumerate}